Virginia Felony Disenfranchisement Challenge

 On March 18, 2024, the court granted in part and denied the defendants’ motion to dismiss.
 The court specifically dismissed Bridging The Gap In Virginia as a plaintiff as well as the plaintiffs’ claims under the 8th Amendment.
 The court allowed one claim under the Virginia Readmission Act to move forward.
 On March 26, the defendants appealed part of the court’s order that denied in part their motion to dismiss the case.
 In particular, the defendants appealed the portion of the district court’s decision rejecting their assertion that they are immune from being sued under a concept known as sovereign immunity.

-STATUS: The Virginia government official defendants appealed the district court’s decision that denied part of their motion to dismiss the case, which would exempt them from being sued under the concept of ‘sovereign immunity.’
+STATUS: The state defendants appealed part the district court’s decision that denied part of their motion to dismiss the case.
+Oral argument is scheduled for September 24, 2024 in the 4th U.S. Circuit Court of Appeals.

 Last updated: